jaspector

 Permits are required to construct, enlarge, alter, repair, move, demolish, or change occupancy of a building or structure, and for electrical, gas, mechanical, and plumbing work

-Typical processing time is Accessory building permit applications can take up to 15 business days according to the published submittal-procedures sheet.
+Building permit processing times in Covington, GA typically run Accessory building permit applications can take up to 15 business days according to the published submittal-procedures sheet.
+Timelines can vary based on project complexity and current department workload.